Brand/Model: Yamaha FGX800C

 Unfortunately, this particular model isn’t offered as a starter kit.
 You’re getting bare skin and bones with just the guitar itself.
 It’s a steal if you’re only playing acoustic, but to plug-in, you’ll need to get your extra equipment too.
-To know where to start, our “Must-Have Necessities Guide” has all the info to help you out!
+To know where to start, our guide to guitar accessories has all the info to help you out!
 But, we’ll get you started right here.

 - Great value to quality